mobarski/morty/README.md

 end
 ```

-## Named parameters
+## Named local variables

-Morty allows capturing input parametrs into local constants.
+Morty allows capturing values into named local variables.
-To capture a param prefix its name with a colon (ie :my-param).
+To capture a value prefix target variable name with a colon (ie :my-var).
-Use the param name to push its value onto the stack.
+Use the variable name to push its value onto the stack.

 ```
 (x = a*a * b + c)